 Settlement vs. Trial

-Many wrongful death cases in Arizona are resolved through settlement negotiations rather than going to trial.
+Parties in many Arizona wrongful death cases resolve their claims through settlement negotiations rather than going to trial.
 In a settlement, both parties agree to settle the case outside of court in exchange for a predetermined amount of compensation.
 This can be a faster and less adversarial process than going to trial, but ensuring that any settlement offer fully compensates the family for their losses is essential.

 Gill Law is On Your Side

-Wrongful death lawsuits provide a means for families to seek justice and compensation in the wake of a tragic loss.
-By understanding the legal process and working with experienced attorneys, families can navigate this rugged terrain with clarity and confidence, ensuring that their loved one’s memory is honored and their rights are upheld.
-We understand that premature, unexpected death is tough on families.
-When death is caused by preventable actions such as negligence, survivors or the estate can choose to bring a lawsuit.
-To learn more about your options after the wrongful death of a loved one, contact Gill Law for your free consultation today.
+We know premature, unexpected death is hard on families.
+If someone’s negligence caused your loss, survivors or the estate may choose to bring a lawsuit.
+To learn more about your options after the wrongful death of a loved one, contact Gill Law for a free consultation today.